List of national historic sites and historical parks of the United States

-National Historic Site (NHS) is a designation for an officially recognized area of national historic significance in the United States.
+National Historic Sites (NHSes) and National Historical Parks (NHPs) are officially recognized areas of nationally historic significance in the United States.
 They are usually owned and managed by the federal government.
-An NHS usually contains a single historical feature directly associated with its subject.
-The National Historical Park (NHP) is an area that generally extends beyond single properties or buildings, and its resources include a mix of historic and later structures and sometimes significant natural features.
+An NHS usually contains a single historical feature directly associated with its subject, while an NHP is an area that generally extends beyond single properties or buildings to include a mix of historic and later structures and sometimes significant natural features.

-As of 2022, there are 63 NHPs and 84 NHSs.
-Most NHPs and NHSs are managed by the National Park Service (NPS).
+There are 64 NHPs and 85 NHSes.
+Most NHPs and NHSes are managed by the National Park Service (NPS).
 Some federally designated sites are owned by local authorities or privately owned, but are authorized to request assistance from the NPS as affiliated areas.
 One property is managed by the U.S. Forest Service: Grey Towers National Historic Site.

-As of October 15, 1966, all historic areas, including NHPs and NHSs, in the NPS are automatically listed on the National Register of Historic Places (NRHP).
-There are also about 90,000 NRHP sites, the large majority of which are neither owned nor managed by the NPS.
-Of these, about 2,500 have been designated at the highest status as National Historic Landmark (NHL) sites.
+Since October 15, 1966, all historic areas in the NPS, including NHPs and NHSes, are automatically listed on the National Register of Historic Places (NRHP).
+There are about 90,000 NRHP sites, the large majority of which are neither owned nor managed by the NPS.
+Of these, about 2,600 have been designated at the highest status as National Historic Landmark (NHL) sites.

+History

+After its founding in 1916, the National Park Service initially oversaw sites of primarily scenic and natural significance, including national parks and national monuments.
+Historians soon began recommending preservation of sites relating to human history.
+Congress created Colonial National Monument in 1930 to protect the Jamestown Settlement and Yorktown battlefield in Virginia as one of the first new historical areas, and it was renamed a national historical park in 1936.
+It then established Morristown National Historical Park, the 1779–1780 winter encampment of the Continental Army in New Jersey, on March 2, 1933, as the first NHP: The U.S. House committee noted that the new designation was logical for the area and set a new precedent, with comparison to the national military parks, which were then in the War Department.
+The park's establishment allowed the NPS to have an administrative historical program with professional historians.
+President Franklin D. Roosevelt reorganized the agency to also oversee memorials and military parks with historic significance later in 1933, substantially broadening the NPS's mandate.